 “I can’t have this conversation anymore.
 It just cycles,” one of my best friends said.
 And she was right; cycling thoughts — the inability to roll an idea around in your head until you come to a logical conclusion — is a hallmark of depression (as well as many anxiety disorders).
 “I need to surround myself with positive people,” proclaimed another close, intimate friend, who had recently become pregnant.
 When I tried win her back, she told me to stop being “so emo.”

 But I’m not talking about just “feeling sad.”
-Sadness is spending a weekend in your pajamas watching Netflix amidst a sea of your own junk food wrappers, or a couple of weeks of tear-soaked blues after a bad breakup.
+Sadness is spending a weekend in your pyjamas watching Netflix amidst a sea of your own junk food wrappers, or a couple of weeks of tear-soaked blues after a bad breakup.
 “Everyone gets the blues,” Dr. Serani says.
 “But if you’re feeling sad, irritable, or depressed for more than two weeks, that’s the defining line for a clinical disorder.”

 The exact symptoms of clinical depression may be different for different people.
 But for me, true depression means I can’t get out of bed, literally, for days.
 And when I do, it’s because I’ve mustered all the energy inside me just to relocate to the couch.
 I can’t remember the last time I showered or brushed my teeth, because my mind is consumed with doomsday scenarios: No one understands me.
 There’s no hope for me.
 Nothing means anything, and my life is over.
 I’m fighting against a "reality" that isn't real — and depression usually wins.